gucu112/docker-nginx-php-mysql-stack/README.md

 ## Getting started

 If you just follow the guidelines regarding installation and running you should be good to go!
-Copy over your PHP source files into `public_html` directory, and simply access them at [localhost:8080](http://localhost:8080) :)
+Copy over your PHP source files into `public` directory (by default, depends on configuration), and simply access them at [localhost:8080](http://localhost:8080) (default port, depends on configuration).

 ### Prerequisites